 What I’m doing now to maintain my blue hair

 The blue has been one of the easiest colours to maintain of any I’ve had.
-When you first have it coloured, even in a salon, the colour will transfer on to everything.
+When you first have it coloured, even in a salon, the colour will transfer to everything when wet.
 Literally everything.
-But, that’s to be expected, make sure your hair is dry before heading to bed, and you’ll be okay.
-After a little while, the colour transfer is basically nothing, even when wet.
-But even then, the colour in your actual hair stays strong; even though it has technically ‘faded’.
+But, that’s to be expected, make sure your hair is completely dry before heading to bed, and your sheets will be okay.
+Using the DeLorenzo colour I mentioned above, after a little while, the colour transfer is basically nothing, even when wet.
+But even with the initial transfer, the colour stays strong, even though it has technically ‘faded’.
+With this blue, it never really feels ‘faded’ until the blue starts to give way to pale purple tones.

 With blue hair, the biggest issue is it going green as it fades and products build up.
-On blonde hair, I always use a clarifying shampoo, but on this kind of colour, it will just fade faster if you do that.
+I always use a clarifying shampoo on blonde hair, but on this kind of colour, it will just fade faster if you do that.
 So, instead, I use products targeted at blonde hair to keep putting the purple back into it.
-Right now I’m using a Nak brand Platinum Blonde shampoo and conditioner and a treatment mask (available here in a trio).
-Simple as that.
+Right now, I’m using a Nak brand Platinum Blonde shampoo and conditioner and a treatment mask (available here in a trio).
+Simple as that as far as general maintenance goes.

-I’ve only been colouring my hair every 8 – 10 weeks or so.
-I purchase a tube of colour (or what’s left) from my salon to get that length of time out of it.
+But, if like me you’re not into too regular salon visits; I’ve only been colouring my hair every 8 – 10 weeks or so.
+What I do is purchase a tube of colour (or what’s left) from my salon to add to a secondary conditioner to get that length of time out of it.
 Maybe your salon won’t give you that option, but there’s no harm in asking.
 If not, this is the colour I use, and they have it for sale on eBay.
 I haven’t bought from this seller, but do your research, and it could be an option.

 Removing the blue

-This week I went into the salon to have the blue removed and return to a light blonde/root stretch kind fo vibe.
-Thanks to some consistency with the products I’ve been using, including only salon colours and products, they were able to remove all traces of the blue with a very light bleach wash.
+This week I went into the salon to have the blue removed and return to a light blonde/root stretch kind of vibe.
+Thanks to some consistency with the products I’ve been using, including only salon colours and products, they removed all traces of the blue with a very light bleach wash.
 Seriously.
 I was worried there would be some underlying colour that would grab or blue/purple hue, but it was entirely gone.
-To take my hair back to blonde (which it was under the blue) was a simple process of just applying an ash toner and doing some work around my roots.
+So to take my hair back to blonde (which was under the blue) was a simple process of just applying an ash toner and doing some work around my roots.

-But, I want it to be deliberate.
-Don’t let that happen to you.
+If you are looking for a colour you can add and remove easily, stick with brands you know and make sure you use test strips.
+Don’t let swamp mermaid hair happen to you.
 Test your colour, or buy something that’s someone has recommended to you.
 And always, always, prepare your ‘base’ before adding blue.

 …

 This post was inspired by my other post, dying my hair grey and maintaining the colour.
-If after all this you think grey might be more your style, pop over to that post for the dow-low.
-It’s also a pretty helpful post if you’re looking to maintain an ash blonde or platinum colour thanks to the toning tips.
+If you think grey might be more your style after all this, pop over to that post for the down-low.
+Thanks to the toning tips, it’s also a pretty helpful post if you’re looking to maintain an ash blonde or platinum colour.
 What can I say?
 When it comes to hair colours, I find it pretty hard to stick to just one.

 …